 Visit our financial aid section to access cost of attendance information.
 Since students enrolled in the Master of Science in Forensic Medicine degree program are considered half-time students, they are eligible to apply for financial assistance.

 Master of Science in Forensic Medicine degree program candidates will begin their studies in the fall term (mid-August start).
-Pathway Program candidates enter in the summer term.
-Apply here.
+Pathway course candidates enter in the summer term.
+Visit the application requirements page to learn more.

 Below are the minimum requirements for admission to the Master of Science in Forensic Medicine degree program.
 Please note that each application is reviewed on an individual basis.

-As Admissions works on a rolling basis, it is strongly recommended that candidates for admission submit their completed applications early.
+The application closes in early August but an early application is highly recommended.
+Admissions works on a rolling basis.
 Interviews begin in September for enrollment the following summer or fall terms.
 Classes typically fill a few months prior to the start of classes.
-Apply here.

 No, standardized test scores are not required for admission to the Forensic Medicine program.